akpw/mktxp/README.md

 #### Docker image install
 The MKTXP Docker image runs as UID 1000 (standard user ID on most Linux distributions) to simplify file permissions when bind-mounting configuration files.

+<sup>💡</sup> *Docker images are available at https://github.com/akpw/mktxp/pkgs/container/mktxp.
+Use `:main` for the latest features or `:latest` for the most recent stable release.*

 For Docker instances, you have several options for managing configuration:

 **Option 1: Using `/etc/mktxp` (Recommended)**